BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

     - `channel_expiry_blocks` *uint32* How long the channel is leased for in block time.
       - MUST be 1 or greater.
       - MUST be below or equal `base_api.max_channel_expiry_blocks`.
-    - `coupon_code` *string* Code that the client wants to use to claim a discount.
+    - `token` *string* Field for arbitrary data like a coupon code or a authentication token.
       - Client MAY omit this field.
       - Maximum length is 512 characters.
     - `refund_onchain_address` *LSPS0.onchain_address* Address where the LSP will send the funds if the order fails.
       - Client MAY omit this field.
       - LSP MUST disable onchain payments if the client did omit this field.
-- `open` MUST be provided.
-    - `announce` *boolean* If the channel should be announced to the network (also known as public).
+- `announceChannel` *boolean* If the channel should be announced to the network (also known as public).

 > **Rationale client_balance_sat** Client MAY want to have initial spending balance on their wallet or start with a balanced channel.

-> **Rationale coupon_code** Client MAY provide a coupon_code to claim a discount.

-> **Rationale maximum_depth** The client indicates how long it is willing to wait before it can use the channel.
-Depending on this value, the LSP may raise the price of the channel because it takes a higher risk.

 The client MUST check if [option_support_large_channel](https://bitcoinops.org/en/topics/large-channels/) is enabled before they order a channel larger than 16,777,216 satoshi.